Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-MOVE R0, 42 #Moves the value 42 into the Register R0.
+move R0, 42 #Moves the value 42 into the Register R0.
 ```
 If the immidiate is larger than 16 bits, the assembler will  split the `move` instruction into multiple machine code instructions.
 It will load the upper 16 bits first into the lower 16 bits of the register, then shift them to the left by 16 bits